An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 A woman stands beside a car on a mountain road while driving in Georgia.

-Driving in Georgia – and feeling pretty chuffed with myself for navigating the mountain roads in Racha!
+Driving in Georgia – and feeling pretty chuffed with myself for navigating the mountain roads in Racha.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.